Microsoft 365 NIST 800-53 action plan — Top priorities for your first 30 days, 90 days, and beyond

 • Protect sensitive corporate data and meet your organization’s information sharing policies by implementing controls for external sharing in SharePoint Online and OneDrive for Business.
 Ensure only authenticated external users can access corporate data.

-• On a regular cadence, search your Office 365 audit logs in the Office 365 Security and Compliance Center to review changes that have been made to the tenant’s configuration settings.
+• On a regular cadence, search your Office 365 audit logs in the security or compliance center to review changes that have been made to the tenant’s configuration settings.

 • For long-term storage of Office 365 audit log data, use the Office 365 Management Activity API reference to integrate with a security information and event management (SIEM) tool.